Will Johns: Career

 The first band Johns played in was Sun Machine, which he joined as a singer and played with during the early 1990s.
 The first band started by Johns himself was called Cloud Nine.
 The drummer, Chris Gale, is still a touring member of his current band; the pair have been playing together for thirty-two years.
 Cloud Nine was active and toured around Oxford and London.

 After playing in a number of other small bands, Johns moved to Los Angeles to play in a band called Psy with his brother Evan, and Eva Gardner, daughter of famous bass guitar player Kim Gardner.
 The band played locally in Los Angeles in the classic clubs surrounding the sunset strip.

 During his time and Los Angeles, Johns received a call from a friend who was driving trucks for Jamiroquai.
-Invited to Los Vegas, where Jamiroquai was playing that night as an opener for the Rolling Stones, Johns had a jam session at the MGM Grand with Jay Kay (Jamiroquai), Jesse Wood, Slash, Ronnie Wood, and a few other famous musicians, which ultimately led to the creation of the band Glyda.
+Invited to Las Vegas, where Jamiroquai was playing that night as an opener for the Rolling Stones, Johns had a jam session at the MGM Grand with Jay Kay (Jamiroquai), Jesse Wood, Slash, Ronnie Wood, and a few other famous musicians, which ultimately led to the creation of the band Glyda.
 Johns and Jesse Wood wrote many songs and toured with the band from 1996 to 2001.
 The band broke up when Jesse wanted to spend more time with his girlfriend of the time, Kate Moss.

 Dealing with the break up of Glyda, Johns returned home and spent some time away from touring and rockstar lifestyle.
 Moving to Brighton, Johns worked in entertainment at the SeaLife Center, the world's oldest still running aquarium, showing the exhibits and animals to aquariums guests.
 After working in the aquarium, Johns worked for commercial fishing charter boats for around six years.
 It was during this time that Johns released his first album, Count on Me.